qwertimer/mqtt_ecosystem/README.md

 # Overview of System

-The system is seperated into four separate folders each one containing a dockerfile for running each program isolated in their own docker container.
+The system is separated into four separate folders each one containing a dockerfile for running each program isolated in their own docker container.